 - Taiwan’s Freediving Syndicate – A place to share knowledge, organize events, find dive buddies, sell freedive related gear and find help regarding freediving destinations.

 - 台灣自由潛水 Freediving in Taiwan – 找個潛水夥伴😀拋售設備😁分享、交流與提問👍 學習自由潛水😍.
-A meeting point for freedivers in Taiwan, to find a freediving buddy, sell relevant diving equipment or ask advice about diving in Taiwan..
+A meeting point for freedivers in Taiwan.
+Helpful to find a freediving buddy, sell relevant diving equipment or ask for advice about diving in Taiwan.

 - 自由潛水 – A group dedicated to free diving in Taiwan.
-Posts and content are mostly in Mandarin Chinese, but the translate function offers an opportunity to find some great insight into freediving in Taiwan.
+Posts and content are mostly in Mandarin Chinese.
+Use the translate function to find some great insight into freediving in Taiwan.
 This group prides itself on providing information to make safe freediving experiences in Taiwan.

 - Taiwan Freediving Association – TFA provides a full range of freediving courses (AIDA, WSF, Apnea Academy, FII, SSI and CMAS) from beginner to instructor level, in both English and Chinese.
 We offer equipment rental and sales from basic to professional level, and can also offer personalized training or training camps.
 We also organize AIDA/WSF competitions for national Taiwan records